trishume/trishume.github.com/_posts/2014-09-08-creating-a-keyboard-1-hardware.md

 ---
 {% include JB/setup %}

 This summer I set myself the task of designing and building a chording keyboard from scratch.
 Chording keyboards use a different system of typing where you type entire syllables or words in a single stroke by pressing multiple keys at a time.
-My keyboard is designed to use a system similar to [Velotype](http://velotype.com/).
+My keyboard is designed to use a system similar to [Velotype](http://velotype.com/en/).
+This should theoretically let my type at up to 200WPM.

 To spoil the ending I managed to build a pretty sweet keyboard that I am using to type this very article.
 However, I haven't written the chording software yet so I'm currently using it as a Dvorak keyboard.